 By all means.
 We make every effort to deal with them in a simple way, like members of a family.
 At least this is our intention.

 The Convent is also known for its work in arts, culture and education.
 The film cycle "parables" and the chants by the Convent's festive choir directed by Nun Juliania, senior precentor have become the Convent's flagship productions.
 What is your view of monastics who engage in art and artistic self-expression?

 None of this would have happened if it were meaningless or futile.
 At the Convent, Nun Juliania is not being treated like a celebrity.
 We just recognise her for what she is.
-The documentary “The cenobite” had some negative reviews, but they were outnumbered by far by the positive ones.
+The documentary “The cenobite” had some negative reviews, but they were outnumbered by the positive ones.

 Does she see the added publicity as an extra difficulty for herself as a monastic?
 The fame, the requests for an autograph...
 How hard is it for a monastic to be famous?

 She certainly sees this as a hardship, and she says so at the meetings.
 I see it this way: it is possible to not do anything, just sit around in one's cell hiding away from the world and not be visible to anyone; however, this will not make you less proud, for it is possible to imagine yourself as a genius without any accomplishment.
 The less you do, the more you imagine.
 This is a sure way for the hidden vices - such as pride and vanity - to become visible.

 One of the popular pieces by Nun Juliana (Denisova) titled “Just a few things one needs” lists a range of Christian virtues that can be summarised by just one notion - dying for the world.
 Could this be the true image of genuine monasticism in our time?

 Possibly, yes.
 It all depends on the individual person and their response to the calling from God.